(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 The focus on quality also saves me time on spending otherwise unnecessary repairs or due to dissatisfaction later on.

-In the end, the important thing I always guard is not to be attached to things and possessions, but providing a greater venue for values I hold dear.
+In the end, the important thing I always guard is not to be attached to things and possessions, but to provide a greater venue for values I hold dear.

 As I always tell people, this is part of enjoying the journey at all times.